 Network detection and response (NDR) works to address the limitations of traditional security technologies by focusing on decrypting and fully parsing traffic in the east-west corridor.
 By using specially designed parsers and AI to build baselines for the expected behavior of network devices, NDR is able to provide high-confidence, low-noise security detections on large quantities of traffic.
 However, most NDR vendors are not performing continuous packet capture, stream reassembly, full protocol parsing, or decryption.
 The result is a heavy reliance on the statistical analysis of encrypted traffic, also known as encrypted traffic analytics (ETA), with no visibility into traffic payload.

-While ETA has been around for years as the primary method to detect malicious-looking encrypted traffic, it is false-negative prone and fails to detect many attacks that do not produce a statistically relevant quantity of data such as PrintNightmare.
+While ETA has been around for years as the primary method to detect malicious-looking encrypted traffic, it is false-negative prone and fails to detect many attacks that do not produce a statistically relevant quantity of data or leverage protocols that are common within Active Directory environments such as the use of SMBv3 in PrintNightmare.
 In addition, the focus on statistical analysis creates a dearth of rich, contextual data while also leaving security personnel blind to the content of traffic.
 The result is a lengthy and error-prone data forensics, investigation, and response process.

 NOTE: While many vendors claim support for a large number of protocols, these vendors are not performing protocol parsing, rather they are performing protocol identification which provides limited detection and visibility into these traffic flows.